-COM 114 is a required course for many students at Purdue.
-It is a study of communication theories as applied to speech and involves practical communicative experiences ranging from interpersonal communication and small group process through problem identification and solution in discussion to informative and persuasive speaking in standard speaker-audience situations.
+COM 114, Fundamentals of Speech Communication, is a required course for many majors at Purdue.
+It is the study of communication theories as applied to speech, and involves practical communicative experiences ranging from interpersonal communication and small group processes to informative and persuasive speaking in standard speaker-audience situations.

-Credit is awarded to students who successfully pass a written exam and deliver a persuasive speech.
-Both tests must be passed to establish credit.
-The student must meet the following criteria to attempt credit by exam for COM 114:
+Credit can be awarded to students who successfully pass a written exam and deliver an effective presentation.
+Both exams must be passed to establish credit.

-- Have form 231 from his/her academic advisor to submit at the time of the written portion of the exam
+- Has a Form 231 from his/her academic advisor to submit at the time of the Written Exam.

 - Provides his/her Purdue University Student ID at the time of the Written and Oral Exams.